BOARD OF DIRECTORS

 Patrick Yee

-Patrick is the Chief Marketing Officer at Callisto Media.
-He was previously Chief Marketing Officer at Daily Harvest, a direct-to-consumer healthy food platform.
+Patrick is a Partner and the Chief Business Officer at World Team Tennis.
+He was previously Chief Marketing Officer at Callisto Media and Daily Harvest.
 Prior to Daily Harvest, Patrick was CEO of Laird & Partners, the luxury brand and creative agency, working with clients like Tiffany, Tommy Hilfiger, Soulcycle and Swarovski.
-Patrick was an early partner and the Executive Vice President of Marketing and Strategy at Refinery29, where he led growth, marketing and strategy for 8 years.
+Patrick was an early partner and the Chief Marketing Officer at Refinery29, where he led growth, marketing and strategy for 9 years.
 After graduating New York University, he started his career as an investment banker at Wasserstein Perella and an equity research analyst at Soros Fund Management.

 Wen Zhou